SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2019-05-15-can-you-improve-childrens-lives-through-games-medium.markdown

 - windows-10
 ---

-I have been working long and hard on one of the most beneficial projects of my life.&nbsp; I have worked in healthcare for the past 2 decades professionally with healthcare software, ever since my Son was born with an untreatable genetic condition.&nbsp; I have wanted to “Pay forward” to all those clinical staff who helped us through our early years by creating better software to enable them to care more (and type less).&nbsp;
+I have been working long and hard on one of the most beneficial projects of my life.
+I have worked in healthcare for the past 2 decades professionally with healthcare software, ever since my Son was born with an untreatable genetic condition.
+I have wanted to “Pay forward” to all those clinical staff who helped us through our early years by creating better software to enable them to care more (and type less).

 [![FizzyoFrameworkLogo](/Images/wordpress/2019/05/FizzyoFrameworkLogo.png "FizzyoFrameworkLogo")](https://link.medium.com/JQwWLrljGW)